 In fact, AvaTrade offers local phone numbers you can call for countries all across the globe.

 - Dáire Ferguson, CEO AvaTrade

 Mr. Ferguson came to AvaTrade after serving as the European & Asian Senior Treasury Manager at Bristol Myers Squibb, a globally leading pharmaceutical company.
-Prior to that, he served as Head of Corporate Forex for large international specialist banking and asset management groups in London & Dublin.
+Prior to that, he served as Head of Corporate Forex Broker for large international specialist banking and asset management groups in London & Dublin.
 He joined AvaTrade in 2008 as Director of Trading & Risk Management.
 Mr. Ferguson holds degrees in Computers and Business from University College Dublin, Ireland and from Lindenwood University, Missouri, USA.